 Setting should receive a graded re-inspection within 6 months of the inadequate grade.
 Requires Improvement settings are reinspected within 12 months.
-These gradings will impact on the Solihull provider agreement for Early Education Funding (EEF).
+These

 Providers on the Early Years Register will normally be inspected at least once within a 6-year window.
-Ofsted will prioritise the first inspection of newly registered providers on the Early Years Register.
+Ofsted [links] will prioritise the first inspection of newly registered providers on the Early Years Register.
 This will normally be within 30 months of their registration date.